February 2021: I will be giving an invited talk at the Emotion Preconference at SPSP, which will be held virtually on 10

 I am a cognitive scientist interested in how people (and computers) reason about other people: how they think and what they feel.

-I also hold a concurrent appointment as a Research Scientist at the A*STAR Artificial Intelligence Initiative (A*AI), an agency-wide, cross-institute programme that focuses research efforts on human-centric AI research efforts (an initiative formerly known as the A*STAR Artificial Intelligence Initiative).
+I also hold a concurrent appointment as a Research Scientist in the Institute for High Performance Computing, A*STAR, where I contribute to Integrative Social Science and human-centric AI research efforts (an initiative formerly known as the A*STAR Artificial Intelligence Initiative).
 The Agency for Science, Technology and Research (A*STAR) is the national agency that coordinates Singapore's publicly-funded research and development.

 I earned my Ph.D. in Psychology and a Master's degree in Computer Science from Stanford University.
 For my dissertation research, I worked primarily with Noah Goodman (Computation and Cognition Lab) and Jamil Zaki (Stanford Social Neuroscience Lab).
 I also hold an undergraduate degree in Economics and Physics from Cornell University.

 You can find my CV here (dated October 2020).

 If the research that I do sounds interesting to you, I am always looking for enthusiastic and capable psychologists, computer scientists, information scientists and researchers in closely-related fields, to join my team.
 Do get in touch with me!
 There may be availabilities open at all levels: Full-time post-baccalaureate, post-masters, and post-doctoral positions; post-graduate and PhD opportunities in the School of Computing (for Singaporeans considering a PhD with me, do look into funding sources like the Graduate Tutorship Scheme), as well as shorter-term internships and other potential research attachment opportunities (e.g., NUS Undergraduate Research Opportunities Programme, or UROP).